 The same is true with your paper.
 Before it's ready to turn in, you need to:

 Your paper is not ready for "delivery" until all these steps have been accomplished.
-Here are some links to other websites that discuss the importance of revising and rewriting your original draft:
+Here is a link to another website that discusses the importance of revising and rewriting your original draft: